wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/query_node.md

 -	[Union](/kapacitor/v1.3/nodes/query_node/#union)
 -	[Where](/kapacitor/v1.3/nodes/query_node/#where)
 -	[Window](/kapacitor/v1.3/nodes/query_node/#window)
+-->
 Properties
 ----------

-Property methods modify state on the calling node.
+Property methods modify the state on the calling node.
 They do not add another node to the pipeline, and always return a reference to the calling node.
-Property methods are marked using the `.` operator.
+Property methods are marked using the dot, `.`, operator.

 ### Align

 Align start and stop times for queries with even boundaries of the [QueryNode.Every](/kapacitor/v1.3/nodes/query_node/#every) property.
 Does not apply if using the [QueryNode.Cron](/kapacitor/v1.3/nodes/query_node/#cron) property.

 ```javascript